 About

 Over the last decade I have been developing a visual lexicon that focuses on the ubiquitous nature of non-biodegradable plastics.
 Anthropogenic materials such as containers, bins, disposable packaging etc. are embedding themselves into our geologic record as a layer of plastic sediment and hybrid plastiglomerate rock.
-Many years from now, what kind of trace-evidence will exist from the current period of plastic production, consumption and waste?
+Many years from now, what kind of trace-evidence will exist from our current period of plastic production, consumption and waste?

 I envision my work as processed-based art which further imagines a future geologic narrative that includes fossilized plastic waste.